Jane is struggling to handle conflict:

 Judy arrives, grinning from ear to ear, and — I swear — several centimetres taller.
-She couldn’t wait to tell me how she’d done her homework, how her boss had responded and how she would be getting a raise in pay — backdated!
+She couldn’t wait to tell me how she’d done her homework, how her boss had responded and how she would get a raise in pay — backdated!

-More importantly, Judy felt extremely proud of herself.
+More importantly, Judy felt intensely proud of herself.
 She’d addressed the issues calmly, so that her boss could hear her concerns.
-As I pointed out, she’d resolved — and survived — a conflict!
-There was no blood and guts on the office carpet.
+As I pointed out, she’d handled — and survived — a conflict!
+There was no blood or guts on the office carpet.